prefapp/tfm/modules/mongodb-atlas/README.md

 - Subnet created (VNet).
 - Azure Key Vault created.
 - MongoDB Atlas organization (ID).
-- Set the MongoDB Atlas `Require IP Access List for the Atlas Administration API` into Organization Settings on ` disabled` eventuality.
-When you aprovision the cluster, the module will create the IP access list.
+- Set the MongoDB Atlas `Require IP Access List for the Atlas Administration API` into Organization Settings on `disabled` eventuality.
+When you provision the cluster, the module will create the IP access list.
 Afterward, you can enable it again.

 ## DOC